YOUSU198/DDD/Workflow-Checklists.md

 1. Set the network to "ETH (AUTO)"
 2. Unlock a wallet containing a token like EOS (example wallet:```0xcD009D5d5b7e68F4C36Da5C21F646AfAA83075E2```)
 3. Ensure that the token balance loads correctly

+### Auto Add Token
+1. Access a wallet with a token that is not yet a default token
+2. Scan for Tokens
+3. Ensure that you can start adding a custom token
+    1. Verify that when you click "Add Custom Token"
+        1. Ensure that 4 text input boxes appear
+        2. Ensure that there is a help link on how to add custom tokens - https://support.mycrypto.com/tokens/adding-new-token-and-sending-custom-tokens.html
+        3. Ensure that there is a button to "Cancel" adding a custom token
+            1. verify that clicking "Cancel" closes the box and still retains saved tokens
+        4. Ensure that the "Save" button is not enabled until a valid token address is inputted
+        5. Ensure that the text boxes for:
+            - Decimals
+            - Token Symboll
+            - Balance
+        Are barred off from inputting custom details
+        6. Input the address of the non-default token
+            1. Ensure that the decimals/Token Symbol/Balance are all automatically filled in with the correct values]
+            2. Verify that invalid addresses give you the error: "Not a valid address:
+            3. Ensure that you can successfully save new custom token

 ---